How to Write a College Application Resume (+ Examples)

 • Add a college application cover letter.
 In it, elaborate on your achievements, motivations, and personal aspirations.

-Do you have any questions on how to write a high school resume for college that sparkles?
-Still not sure what goes on a resume for college application?
+Do you have any questions about how to write a high school resume for college that sparkles?
+Are you still not sure what goes on a resume for a college application?
 Leave a comment.
-We’ll be happy to reply.
+I’ll happily reply.

 About ResumeLab’s Editorial Process